 Registration and contest entry are free, with no limit on the number of entries you can submit, but Crowdspring takes up to 40% of the winning submission’s award in all cases.
-Clients can set their own prize amounts for contests, with a minimum cost to the client of $299 and deadline windows of between 3 and 10 days.
+Clients can set their own prize amounts for contests, with a minimum cost to the client of $299 and deadline windows of between three and 10 days.

-Once you’re hired for a job, MediaBistro does not take a cut of your earnings or help resolve disputes.
+Once you’re hired for a job, Mediabistro does not take a cut of your earnings or help resolve disputes.
 All further negotiations take place directly between you and the client.
-Since this platform’s pool of freelancers includes many seasoned media professionals, you might have trouble finding work if you don’t have verifiable past experience.
+Since this platform’s pool of freelancers includes many seasoned media professionals, you might have trouble finding work if you don’t have verifiable experience.

-14. LinkedIn ProFinder
+12. LinkedIn ProFinder

-You can apply directly for publicly posted jobs, or respond to client messages with full project proposals.
+You can apply directly for publicly posted jobs or respond to client messages with full project proposals.
 Once you reach 10 proposals, you’ll need to upgrade to a LinkedIn Premium Business subscription to continue.
 LinkedIn Premium Business subscriptions cost $59.99 per month, with a 20% discount for subscriptions paid annually.
 All pricing negotiations and payments occur between clients and Pros outside the ProFinder platform.

 If you’ve grown disillusioned with your office job, freelancing might sound like a great gig.
 It offers the freedom to make your own schedule, tackle creative or challenging projects, and spend more time at home.
 However, it does offer plenty of challenges, including the uncertainty of a project-based pay scale and a complete lack of employee benefits.

 As a freelancer, you must also pay the full amount of your Federal Insurance Contributions Act (FICA) obligations, which fund Medicare and Social Security.
 These amount to 15.3% of gross income for freelancers, as opposed to 7.65% of gross income for traditional employees.
-And, instead of waiting for an assignment, you must also seek out new work and forge new relationships with clients.
+And instead of waiting for an assignment, you must seek out new work and forge new relationships with clients.

-Fortunately, all freelancers – regardless of skill set – have plenty of valuable resources at their disposal.
+Fortunately, all freelancers – regardless of skillset – have plenty of valuable resources at their disposal.
 It’s just a matter of knowing where to look.